ericTsiliacos/portal_node/README.md

 # Portal

-## A project for switching between machines when remote pairing.
+## A project for switching between machines when driving remote pairing.

 Usage:
 - `portal push`: pushes local changes to a remote branch based on your git-duet pairing (ex. portal-fk-eb)